-Total time needed: 0 days - 4 weeks
+Total preparation time needed: 0 days - 4 weeks

 Here's the breakdown...

 Get equipment: 0 days - 2 weeks

-Total time needed: 6 weeks - 5+ months
+Total growing time needed: 6 weeks - 5+ months

 Here's the breakdown...

 The length of this stage is a matter of personal preference.
 You get to choose how long your plant spends in this stage, because you're the one to 'flip the switch' and get your plant to enter the next life stage, where she starts flowering.

-The size your plant achieves in this stage has a lot to do with your final yields, since bigger plants produce more.
+The size your plant achieves in the vegetative stage has a very large affect your final yields, since bigger plants produce more.

-Some people put their seedlings or clones right into the flowering stage if they want to harvest quickly (and grow extremely small plants).
+Some people put their seedlings or clones right into the flowering stage if they want to harvest quickly though this makes for extremely small plants.
 For example, super-stealth growers who are growing in small hidden spaces, like out of a computer case (or better yet, a space bucket), would want to put their seedlings into flowering nearly right away to keep their plants as small as possible.

 I personally recommend at least 3 weeks or more in the vegetative stage with 18+ hours of light each day for the best results.
 Plants that are forced to start flowering sooner than that don't yield much compared to how much work you put in, and the plant usually won't start forming any flowers until about week 3 anyway.

 Your plant will likely double in size (or more) from when you first put her into the flowering stage; this is known as the 'Flowering Stretch'.
-So make sure you end the vegetative stage before your plant reaches half the final height you want, or she may overgrow your grow space during the flowering stage!
+So make sure you end the vegetative stage before your plant reaches half the final height you want, or she may outgrow your grow space during the flowering stage!

-To give you an idea as to what your FINAL plant will look like depending on how long she spends in the vegetative stage...
+To give you an idea as to what your FINAL plant may look like depending on how long she spends in the vegetative stage...